Robpol86/robpol86.com/_posts/2012-08-03-Lapdock-500-Teardown.md

 ---
+category: lapdock
 layout: post
+modified: 2012-08-04
+redirect_from: /index.php/Lapdock_500_Teardown
 title: Lapdock 500 Teardown
-category: lapdock
-modified: 2012-08-04
-comments: true
-share: true
 ---

 After searching around for a few months and not finding a teardown, I've decided to take apart my Lapdock 500.
 Since I